Dhyana in Buddhism: Rūpa-jhānas followed by liberating insight

-Rūpa jhāna and the arūpas, followed by liberating insight
+Rūpa-jhānas and arūpa-āyatanas, followed by liberating insight

-This scheme is rejected by scholars as a later development, since the arūpas are akin to non-Buddhist practices, and rejected elsewhere in the canon.
+This scheme is rejected by some scholars as a later development, since the āyatanas are akin to non-Buddhist practices, and rejected elsewhere in the canon.

 Insight alone suffices

 The emphasis on "liberating insight" alone seems to be a later development, in response to developments in Indian religious thought, which saw "liberating insight" as essential to liberation.
-This may also have been due to an over-literal interpretation by later scholastics of the terminology used by the Buddha, and to the problems involved with the practice of dhyana, and the need to develop an easier method.
+This may also have been due to an over-literal interpretation by later scholastics of the terminology used by the Buddha, and to the problems involved with the practice of dhyāna, and the need to develop an easier method.

 Contemporary scholars have discerned a broader application of jhāna in historical Buddhist practice.
-According to Alexander Wynne, the ultimate aim of dhyāna was the attainment of insight, and the application of the meditative state to the practice of mindfulness.
-According to Frauwallner, mindfulness was a means to prevent the arising of craving, which resulted simply from contact between the senses and their objects.
-According to Frauwallner, this may have been the Buddha's original idea.
-According to Wynne, this stress on mindfulness may have led to the intellectualism which favoured insight over the practice of dhyāna.
+Alexander Wynne summarizes this view in stating that the ultimate aim of dhyāna was the attainment of insight, and the application of the meditative state to the practice of mindfulness.
+According to Frauwallner, mindfulness was a means to prevent the arising of craving, which resulted simply from contact between the senses and their objects, and this may have been the Buddha's original idea.
+According to Wynne, though, this stress on mindfulness may have led to the intellectualism which favored insight over the practice of dhyāna.

 Jhāna itself is liberating

 Both Schmithausen and Bronkhorst note that the attainment of insight, which is a cognitive activity, cannot be possible in a state wherein all cognitive activity has ceased.
-According to Vetter, the practice of Rupa Jhāna itself may have constituted the core practice of early Buddhism, with practices such as sila and mindfulness aiding its development.
+According to Vetter, therefore, the practice of (rupa-)jhāna itself may have constituted the core practice of early Buddhism, with practices such as sila and mindfulness aiding its development.
 It is the "middle way" between self-mortification, ascribed by Bronkhorst to Jainism, and indulgence in sensual pleasure.
 Vetter emphasizes that dhyana is a form of non-sensual happiness.
 The eightfold path can be seen as a path of preparation which leads to the practice of samadhi.